-Low back pain may be associated with referred pain down the leg as far as the foot which is known as sciatica.
+Low back pain may be associated with pain down the leg as far as the foot, which is known as sciatica.
 This is also referred to as nerve root pain.

 Studies have shown that over 80% of people will suffer with low back pain (LBP) at some point in their adult life.
 A small percentage will experience irritation or pressure on the nerves that supply the leg, which can result in leg pains.
 The pain symptoms you experience can be severe, but does not necessarily mean there is a significant disc problem and most people find that their symptoms improve with time.
 In fact 90% will resolve without specialist input and more than 70% report improvements in their symptoms within 4 weeks.